nicolay-r/blog/_posts/2023-12-30-visa-granted-work-permission-refused.md

 > **Legal worker**: If the home office accepts and grants with rights to be in UK under certain conditions, covered by “employment allowed” section
 > then the overall process of issuing an ATAS certificate is no longer applicable.
-> The latter means that it may have status “Refused” which could be treated as “Not Applicable”.
+> The latter means that it may have status “Refused” which **could be treated as “Not Applicable”**.

 If your employer accepts the conditions that are later on confirmed by the Home Office, then it is not my responsibility on any eligibility to have a right to work in the UK.